OwenGovindasamy/OwenGovindasamy/README.md

-- 👋 Hi, I’m @OwenGovindasamy
+- 👋 Hi, I’m @OwenGovindasamy,
-- 👀 I’m interested in Web software development
+- 👀 I’m a dynamic programming enthusiast.
-- 🌱 I’m currently learning Vue.Js using Cordova
+- 🌱 I’m currently learning Vue.Js using Cordova.
 - 💞️ I’m looking to collaborate on literally anything interesting
 - 📫 How to reach me Owenagb@gmail.com